oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 : A special service within the Trust Domain that issues Txn-Tokens to requesting workloads.
 Each Trust Domain using Txn-Tokens MUST have exactly one logical TTS.

 # What are Transaction Tokens?
 Txn-Tokens are short-lived, signed JWTs {{RFC7519}} that assert the identity of a user or a workload and assert an authorization context.
-The authorization context provides information expected to remain constant during the execution of the transaction as it passese through the Call Chain.
+The authorization context provides information expected to remain constant during the execution of the transaction as it passes through the Call Chain.

 ## Authorization Context
 Authorization context includes information used for authorization, accounting and auditing purposes and often contains information about the request being made.
 A key aspect of the authorization context is the intent or purpose of the transaction, which should be as narrowly defined as possible for the given deployment.
 A narrowly scoped transaction token reduces the attack surface of captured and replayed transaction tokens.